LowByteFox/FireWM/README.md

 ## Screenshots

 ## Known bugs
-It looks like icon patch doesn't like changing monitors; for example turning one off using xrandr Make sure when setting status color that you also provide foreground; ^#FF3333:#000000
+It looks like icon patch doesn't like changing monitors; for example turning one off using xrandr <br>
+Make sure when setting status color that you also provide foreground; ^#FF3333:#000000